-Over the course of the 2024 to 2027 Multi-Year Budget the City's reserve and reserve fund projected balances range from \$649 million in 2024 to \$764 million in 2027.
-To reiterate, these projected balances do not incorporate the impacts of any 2024 to 2027 Additional Investment business cases.
+Over the course of the 2024 to 2027 Multi-Year Budget the City's reserve and reserve fund projected balances range from \$594 million in 2024 to \$700 million in 2027.
+These projected balances now incorporate the impacts of any 2024 to 2027 Additional Investment business cases.
 The following table outlines the projected 2024 to 2027 Multi-Year Budget reserve and reserve fund balances.